-Please note: Companion travel and lodging expenses are only covered if they must, as a matter of medical necessity or safety, to accompany the member.
+Note: Companion travel and lodging expenses are only covered if they must, as a matter of medical necessity or safety, to accompany the member.
 A second companion or if a companion is required to travel separately will only be permitted if medically necessary.

 You may choose to pay for travel and lodging services up front and submit a claim for reimbursement.
-Please see How To File an Elective Procedure Travel Claim section for more information.
-If you would like assistance from Premera in booking and prepaying for some travel accommodations, please contact Customer Service to discuss these options.
+See How To File An Elective Travel Claim section for more information.
+If you would like assistance from Premera in booking and prepaying for some travel accommodations, please contact customer service to discuss these options.

 - · Airline charges and fees for booking changes

-- First class airline fees
+- · First class airline fees

 - International travel

-- Lodging at any establishment that is not a hotel or motel
+- · Lodging at any establishment that is not a hotel or motel

 - Meals

-- Personal care items
+- · Personal care items

-- Pet care, except for service animals - Phone service and long-distance calls - Reimbursement for mileage rewards or frequent flier coupons - Reimbursement for travel to an in-network facility not on the list of eligible facilities before contacting us and receiving prior authorization.
+- Pet care, except for service animals

+- · Phone service and long-distance calls - Reimbursement for mileage rewards or frequent flier coupons - Reimbursement for travel to an in-network facility not on the list of eligible facilities before contacting us and receiving prior authorization.
 If a procedure is performed at a facility that is not on the list, travel expenses will not be reimbursed if the total cost of the procedure plus travel expenses, exceeds the cost of having that procedure performed at a facility in Alaska. - Reimbursement for travel before contacting us and receiving approval. - Travel for ineligible medical procedures - Travel in a mobile home, RV, or travel trailer - Travel to providers outside the network

-How To File an Elective Procedure Travel Claim:
+How To File An Elective Travel Claim:

 Travel services may be arranged through Premera.
-Contact Customer Service if you wish to take advantage of this service.
+Contact customer service if you wish to take advantage of this service.

-To make a claim for travel expenses covered under this benefit, please complete an Elective Procedure Travel Claim Form.
-A separate Elective Procedure Travel Claim Form is necessary for each patient and each carrier or transportation service used.
+To make a claim for travel expenses covered under this benefit, please complete an Elective Travel Claim Form.
+A separate Elective Travel Claim Form is necessary for each patient and each carrier or transportation service used.